Machine-Learned Potentials for Solvation Modeling: Taxonomy, Techniques and Performances

 The integration of MLPs into solvation modeling workflows relies on synergistic coordination between software infrastructure, reproducible datasets, deployment strategies, and model comparison practices.
 This section outlines the key components enabling MLP-based simulations of solvated systems, ranging from training frameworks and benchmarking efforts to hybrid modeling strategies and deployment in AIMD.

 A variety of open-source tools support the training and deployment of MLPs in solvation modeling, some of which are collected in Table~\ref{tab:software_frameworks}.
-The recent editorial survey~\cite{rupp2024guest} highlights community-wide efforts to develop software ecosystems for atomistic ML, with a specific focus on the integration of MLPs into the current tooling landscape, which includes simulation engines, workflow automation, and dataset infrastructure.
+The recent editorial survey~\cite{rupp2024guest} highlights community-wide efforts to develop software ecosystems for atomistic ML, with a specific focus on integrating MLPs into the current tooling landscape, which includes simulation engines, workflow automation, and dataset infrastructure.

 Reproducibility in MLP-aided solvation modeling depends on detailed reporting of training data, model architectures, simulation parameters, and validation metrics.
 Beyond ML benchmarks, rigorous quantum chemical benchmarking also plays a key role in validating interaction energies in solvated systems.
 Chen {\it et al.}~\cite{chen2020accurate} systematically assessed DFT, composite, and DLPNO-CCSD(T)/CBS methods on glycine–water clusters up to 40 waters, showing that range-separated hybrids like B3LYP-D3(BJ) and $\omega$B97M-V achieve MADs of 2–4 kJ/mol relative to high-level wavefunction theory.
 These error margins serve as a reference for validating MLP predictions on microsolvated clusters.
 Transfer learning from quantum chemistry to experiment has also emerged as a strategy for mitigating data scarcity and experimental noise in solvation modeling.
 Vermeire and Green~\cite{vermeire2021transfer} demonstrated that pretraining MP-NN-MLPs on COSMO-RS–derived solvation free energies (CombiSolv-QM) and fine-tuning on curated experimental data (CombiSolv-Exp) can reduce test MAEs from ~0.47 to ~0.21 kcal/mol, and as low as 0.09 kcal/mol on high-accuracy subsets.